paladp/cs203-S2019-assessment/README.md

 ## Challenges When Making Assessment Sheet

-When making the Assessment Sheet, we started out rather disorganized and in a number of different groups all of whom were mostly communicating with just each other.
+When making the Assessment Sheet, we started out rather disorganized and in a number of groups all of whom were mostly communicating with just each other.
 As such, we encountered the issue of having differing style guides and needed to coordinate over Slack and make some extra commits over GitHub in order to make a unified style and make sure that each of our